 Not that Pete Carroll blew it.

-And by the way, I've got I don't know Pete Carroll, I don't have uh no delight here in ripping anybody.
+I don't have no delight here in ripping anybody.

 I just don't understand it.

-I said, All right, that's the first thing that makes no sense here.
+I said, all right, that's the first thing that makes no sense here.

-Belichick is not calling a timeout, so I'm thinking he wants him to score, get it out of the way, wants him to score now, knows they can't stop him.
+So I'm thinking he wants them to score, get it out of the way, wants them to score now, knows they can't stop him.

-It's Marshawn Lynchless.
+It's Marshawn Lynch.

 That's why he didn't call a timeout.